Sweeney Todd: The Demon Barber of Fleet Street: Opera house productions

 The first opera company to mount Sweeney Todd was the Houston Grand Opera in a production directed by Hal Prince, which ran from June 14, 1984, through June 24, 1984, for a total of 10 performances.
 Conducted by John DeMain, the production used scenic designs by Eugene Lee, costume designs by Franne Lee, and lighting designs by Ken Billington.
 The cast included Timothy Nolen in the title role, Joyce Castle as Mrs. Lovett, Cris Groenendaal as Anthony, Lee Merrill as Johanna, Will Roy as Judge Turpin, and Barry Busse as The Beadle.

 In 1984 the show was presented by the New York City Opera.
 Hal Prince recreated the staging using the simplified set of the 2nd national tour.
 It was well received and most performances sold out.
 It was brought back for limited runs in 1986 and 2004.
 Notably the 2004 production starred Mark Delavan and Elaine Paige.
 The show was also performed by Opera North in 1998 in the UK starring Steven Page and Beverley Klein, directed by David McVicar and conducted by James Holmes.

-In the early 2000s, Sweeney Todd gained acceptance with opera companies throughout the United States, Canada, Japan, Germany, Israel, Spain, the Netherlands, the United Kingdom and Australia.
+In the early 2000s, Sweeney Todd gained acceptance with opera companies throughout the United States, Canada, Austria, Japan, Germany, Israel, Spain, the Netherlands, the United Kingdom and Australia.
 Bryn Terfel, the popular Welsh bass-baritone, performed the title role at Lyric Opera of Chicago in 2002, with Judith Christian, David Cangelosi, Timothy Nolen, Bonaventura Bottone, Celena Shaffer and Nathan Gunn.
 It was performed at the Royal Opera House in London as part of the Royal Opera season (December 2003 – January 2004) starring Sir Thomas Allen as Todd, Felicity Palmer as Mrs. Lovett and a supporting cast that included Rosalind Plowright, Robert Tear and Jonathan Veira as Judge Turpin.
 The Finnish National Opera performed Sweeney Todd in 1997–98.
 The Israeli National Opera has performed Sweeney Todd twice.
-The Icelandic Opera performed Sweeney Todd in the fall of 2004, the first time in Iceland.
+The Icelandic Opera performed the piece in the fall of 2004, the first time in Iceland.
 On September 12, 2015, Sweeney Todd opened at the San Francisco Opera with Brian Mulligan as Todd, Stephanie Blythe as Mrs. Lovett, Matthew Grills as Tobias, Heidi Stober as Johanna, Elliot Madore as Anthony and Elizabeth Futral as the Beggar Woman/Lucy.
 In 2019, Sweeney Todd opened at the Copenhagen Opera House.